Substance Use

 We know treating it requires a structured process and consistent support to minimize withdrawal symptoms and help a person achieve long-term recovery.

-Any alcohol can be addicting, but moonshine has a higher risk of addiction because it is much more potent.
+Any alcohol can be addicting in America, but moonshine has a higher risk of addiction because of its distillation process and potency.
 In addition, when people consume alcohol in larger amounts, they feel the effects more.
 The intense sensations can even cause a person to drink more than they planned and encourage them to drink moonshine again.

 Over time, repeated alcohol use can lead to addiction and serious health side effects.